Newlyn, UK

 none provided

-This purse seine fishery is a sustainable method for several reasons: The net stays high in the water, minimizing its impact on the ecosystem.
-And because sardines swim in tight schools, there’s very little bycatch — the fishermen catch sardines, and nothing else.
+Ring net fishery is a sustainable method for several reasons: the net remains close to the surface of the water, with minimal impact on the ecosystem.
+Also, since the sardines swim in compact schools, bycatch is minimised, ensuring fishermen only catch sardines.

 none provided